 Keep the app updated.

 Clear the Messenger cache every couple of weeks.
-On Android: Settings > Apps > Messenger > Storage > Clear Cache.
-On iOS, deleting and reinstalling the app every month or two achieves the same result.
-Either way, it takes under a minute and prevents most “messages not loading” errors before they start.
+On Android, go to Settings > Apps > Messenger > Storage > Clear Cache.
+On iOS, deleting and reinstalling the app every month achieves the same result.
+Either way, it takes under a minute and heads off most “messages not loading” errors before they appear.

-Low storage triggers it too.
-Keep at least 1 GB free.
+Low storage triggers the same symptoms, so keep at least 1 GB free.

 #When to Contact Meta Support

-If you’ve worked through every step and Messenger still won’t function properly, it’s time to reach out directly.
-Open the Messenger app, tap your profile picture, scroll down, and select Report a Problem.
+Worked through every step and Messenger still won’t behave?
+Time to reach out.
+Open Messenger, tap your profile picture, scroll down, and select Report a Problem.
 Describe what’s happening and submit.
-Meta’s team uses these reports to identify widespread bugs faster.

 You can also reach Meta through the Facebook Help Center.

-Bring your device model, iOS or Android version, and Messenger app version number.
+Bring your device model, the iOS or Android version, and the Messenger app version number.
 It cuts response time significantly.

 #What About Specific Messenger Problems?

-Messages sent but not delivered: This typically means the other person’s device is offline or their Messenger is having issues.
-See our dedicated guide on Facebook Messenger sent but not delivered for targeted steps.
+Messages sent but not delivered.
+This usually means the recipient’s device is offline or their Messenger is having trouble, not yours.
+Our guide on Facebook Messenger sent but not delivered covers the targeted steps.

-App crashes immediately on open: Almost always a corrupted installation.
+App crashes immediately on open.
+Almost always a corrupted installation.
 Clear data on Android, or delete and reinstall on iOS.
-If it still crashes after a clean install, check Meta’s status page for a known version bug.
-Our guide on clearing Facebook cache covers the Android side in more detail.
+If a clean install still crashes, check Meta’s status page for a known version bug.

-Facebook Dating not accessible: This is a separate eligibility issue, not a Messenger connection problem.
+Facebook Dating not accessible.
+That’s an eligibility issue, not a Messenger connection problem.
 See our article on Facebook Dating not showing up.

 #Bottom Line